 Look at swapping out paper napkins for cloth ones, which can be washed and reused.

-Leave up to the dishwasher
+Leave it up to the dishwasher

-When it comes to the post-celebration clean up, leave the task to your dishwasher.
+When it comes to the post-celebration clean-up, leave the task to your dishwasher.
 A water-efficient dishwasher can save water compared to washing by hand.
 So, instead of rolling up your sleeves and scrubbing away at a mountain of dishes, consider the environmental benefits of letting your dishwasher do the work.

 Not only will you save water, but you'll also have more time to enjoy the company of your loved ones.